joshbegley/nyt-latest/previous.md

 `The Fars news agency, which is affiliated with Iran’s Revolutionary Guards, identified them as Cécile Kohler and Jacques Paris.
 France has called the accusations against them baseless.`\
 https://nytimes.com/2025/10/15/world/europe/iran-france-spying-charges.html

-**A Major Automaker, in a Nod to Trump, Shifts Production from Canada to the U.S.**\
+**Stellantis, in a Nod to Trump, Shifts Production from Canada to the U.S.**\
-`Canadian leaders blame the move by Stellantis to abandon production in Ontario on President Trump’s tariffs.
-Mr. Trump says he wants to increase production in the United States.`\
+`Canadian leaders blame the move by Stellantis, the automaker, to abandon production in Ontario on President Trump’s tariffs.
+Mr. Trump says he wants to increase domestic production.`\
 https://nytimes.com/2025/10/15/world/canada/stellantis-auto-production-canada-us-trump-tariffs.html

 **‘This Isn’t a Life’: Gazans Face Struggle to Rebuild Gaza City**\